robokow/hyde/_posts/2015-2-11-How-To-Change-Jekyll-Theme.md

 title: How to change Jekyll theme
 ---

 So you just installed Jekyll and got your blog running through the <a href="https://pages.github.com/">github pages</a>.
 But how can you change the site's layout or theme?
-The general approach is to fork the new theme, rename it into username.github.io, and then copy from your previous installation into the one all your old posts, images and other custom content that you would like to maintain.
+The general approach is to fork the new theme, rename it into username.github.io, and then copy from your previous installation your old posts, images and other custom content that you would like to maintain.

 ![Changing themes at Jekyll](/images/changing-themes-jekyll.jpg)